MicrosoftDocs/PlayReady/Docs/Specifications/playready-drm-plugin-for-android-specification.md

 ### getSecureStop(s)

-Apps can call the **getSeucreStop** method to generate a secure stop challenge for the specified secure stop ID.
+Apps can call the **getSecureStop** method to generate a secure stop challenge for the specified secure stop ID.
 Alternatively, the app can call **getSecureStops** to generate a challenge for all the existing secure stop sessions.

 Prior to generating the secure stop challenge, the app must provide the publisher certificate by calling [setPropertyByteArray](#setpropertybytearray) and passing **SecureStopPublisherCert**.